CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Experiment

 We investigated the impact of the training data ratio on the model performance.
 Experiments were conducted using SHINE, ChatGLM, and our proposed methods on the MR and TagMyNews datasets.

-The results presented in Figure \ref{fig7} show that the proposed method significantly outperforms the other two models in low-resource environments.
-The data revealed a consistent increase in test accuracy correlated with the rising proportion of training data for both the MR and TagMyNews datasets, consistent with supervised learning principles.
-Additionally, the acceleration or plateau of the ACC improvement suggests diminishing returns in the model performance beyond a certain data threshold.
+The results presented in Fig \ref{fig7} show that the proposed method significantly outperforms the other two models in low-resource environments.
+The data reveal a consistent increase in test accuracy correlated with the rising proportion of training data for both the MR and TagMyNews datasets, consistent with supervised learning principles.
+Additionally, the acceleration or plateau in ACC improvement suggests diminishing returns in the model performance beyond a certain data threshold.
 Notably, the ACC of SHINE and ChatGLM approach parity, whereas our methods consistently outperform them, indicating that, with adequate data, the inherent strengths of the model become increasingly influential.